Tell us about yourself

 There are times almost every day where I want to rip my hair out.
 But caring for them and watching them grow every day has been the greatest blessing in my whole life.
 Every day I look at them and I want to be a better person for them.
 They’ve changed me in ways I can’t explain and they’ve shown me a love I didn’t know existed

 If you could do things differently for your fit pregnancy, what would that be?

 I probably wouldn’t do a whole lot differently if I got pregnant again.
 I would absolutely workout throughout my pregnancy because I think in many ways it was one of the reasons I had such an “easy” pregnancy.
-I would of course try to eat healthier through my first trimester but lets face it, its the worst of all the trimesters, and sometimes you just need to have the donut!
+I would, of course, try to eat healthier through my first trimester but let’s face it, its the worst of all the trimesters, and sometimes you just need to have the donut!
 The biggest thing I would change is stressing about everything.
-But I guess that goes with the territory of being a first time mom, especially to twins!
+But I guess that goes with the territory of being a first-time mom, especially to twins!
 I would get more massages, and pedicures, and just do things to make me feel good about my body physically and mentally.

 How do you feel about your body now?

 I love my body now.
 Probably more than I ever have.
 I think I respect it in ways I never did before.
-It carried two souls for almost 36 weeks, then was cut open, and then I experienced the miracle of being able to provide food for both my girls that was made just for them.
+It carried two souls for almost 36 weeks, then was cut open, and then I experienced the miracle of being able to provide food for both my girls that were made just for them.
 I treat my body differently now.
 My attitude about training is even different.
 I don’t go to the gym and punish myself 7 days a week.
 I go maybe 4 times a week.
-I don’t train to failure.
+I don’t train for failure.
 And I LISTEN to my body when I need time off to recover.
 Amazingly, my body has thanked me.
 I’m leaner than I was before I got pregnant.
 And after only 6 months postpartum my strength is almost completely back to where I was.
 So, yes, I love my body for all that it’s capable of.